tommililja/Farse/README.md

 #### Parse.custom

 Produces detailed error messages when validation fails,
-helpful error messages are recommended for when parsing fails.
+but helpful error messages are recommended for when parsing fails.

 ```fsharp
 let age =